ArmenAg/Improvisation/README.md

 11. Load up your musical samples and change the range of the size of the NGrams by shifting the two numbers at the bottom.
 12. Again if your music is complicated, check the "Note by Note" checkbox.
 13. Now everything is ready.
 Shift the variables to your liking and press "Start Music Generation".
-14. Once the search is done you can play the various melodies by pressing on the items listed in the listbox on the right.
-General rule is higher on the listbox = higher rated by neural network.
+14. Once the search is done you can play the various melodies by pressing on the items listed in the Listbox on the right.
+The general rule is higher on the Listbox = higher rated by a neural network.

 Have Fun :)